MeadowlarkEngineering/raceblindredact-cli/README.md

 The `redact` command takes two mandatory arguments, an **input** file which must be a PDF, PNG, JPG, or TIFF document, and an **output** file, which will be where the output pdf document is saved.

 For example.
-If the executable was saved in the users home directory, they can run the following command to redact the
+If the executable was saved in the users home directory, they can run the following command to redact the document `input.pdf`
 ```
 $HOME/redact d:\CaseMaterials\CaseNumber\input.pdf d:\CaseMaterials\CaseNumber\input-redacted.pdf
 ```